 New Daily Schedule

-In September 2016, Solebury School launched a New Daily Schedule (PDF) to address teen sleep deprivation, to reduce stress and to allow for deeper exploration of subject material in the classroom.
-Read below for more information.
+In September 2016, Solebury School launched a new daily schedule to address teen sleep deprivation, to reduce stress, and to allow for deeper exploration of subject material in the classroom.

 80-Minute Classes and an 8:30am Start Time